-Contact details and further information
+12. Contact details and further information

-If you have queries about this conflicts of interest policy, please contact your client adviser.
+If you have queries about this policy, please contact your client adviser.
 Where you make a reasonable and proportionate request for information regarding our policies and arrangements and how they are reviewed, we will answer clearly and within a reasonable time period.